balzac-lang/balzac-doc/docs/source/expressions.rst

 Public keys
 ^^^^^^^^^^^
-Public keys are sequences of hexadecimal data, whose type is :btm:`pubkey`.
+Public keys are sequences of hexadecimal data, whose type is :balzac:`pubkey`.
-Public keys are represented using the prefix :btm:`pubkey:` followed by the raw data in hexadecimal format.
+Public keys are represented using the prefix :balzac:`pubkey:` followed by the raw data in hexadecimal format.
 The number of digits is not limited but must be even.

 The sidebar of the `online editor <http://blockchain.unica.it/balzac/>`_